Tasks

 Defining Tasks

-Defining a task is the responsibility of the host with input from the group.
+Defining a task is the host's responsibility with input from the group.
 Tasks fall into two categories.

 FIXED: A fixed task is limited to a fixed number of rounds.
 The success or failure of the task is achieved by accumulating successes or failures that exceed a fixed threshold (set by the host) before the number of rounds is completed.
-Fixed tasks can add tension to a scene by limiting the amount of time the players have to complete the task.
-Examples of fixed tasks include finding and cracking a safe before a security shift change is completed, or planting explosives on a bridge before an enemy convoy arrives.
+Fixed tasks can add tension to a scene by limiting players' time to complete the task.
+Examples of fixed tasks include finding and cracking a safe before a security shift change is complete or planting explosives on a bridge before an enemy convoy arrives.

 FLUID: A fluid task is divided across an uncertain number of rounds.
 The success or failure of the task is determined by accumulating successes and failures until the width between them exceeds a specified range.
-Fluid tasks add excitement to an encounter by making the duration of the task dynamic and unpredictable.
+Fluid tasks are dynamic and unpredictable.
 Examples of fluid tasks include chases, dogfights, or hacking through multiple layers of a computer network.

 Performing Tasks

-The task begins like a normal encounter.
-Each player participating in the task states how their character is contributing to the task and performs a normal action roll.
+The task begins like a typical encounter.
+Each player participating in the task states how their character contributes to it and performs a standard action roll.
 Individual consequences for each action are determined normally.

-The task continues until complete.
-If the players decide to abandon the task, or all player characters are incapacitated, the task automatically fails.
+The task continues until it is complete.
+If the players decide to abandon the task or all player characters are incapacitated, the task automatically fails.
 If the task outcome is successful, the players get to narrate how the task is concluded.
-If the task outcome is a failure, the host is responsible for narrating the conclusion.
+If the task outcome fails, the host narrates the conclusion.

 Last updated